oraqlle/cpp-book/src/ch03-common-concepts/control-flow.md

 ### range-for loop

 In C++11, we got another `for` loop called a `range-for` loop.
-This loop is able to automatically traverse C++ standard container types like `std::array`.
+This loop is able to automatically traverse C++ standard container types like `array`.
 This is beneficial as it prevents us from incorrectly accessing/traversing the container ie. indexing out of the array/containers bounds.